 The causes of hair loss vary from one sex to another.
-Besides, the causes of losing hair are different from children and adults.
+Besides, the reasons for losing hair are different for children and adults.

-The probability of men suffering from hair loss increase with age.
-Approximately 40 percent of all American men have visible hair loss by the age of 35.
-By the age of 60 that percentage grows to 65 percent.
+With age, men are more likely to experience hair loss.
+Approximately 40 percent of all American men have visible hair loss by 35.
+By the age of 60, that percentage grows to 65 percent.

-In the case of children, they are prone to lose their hair early because of a disease, or a fungal infection, or even an emotional disorder.
+In the case of children, they are prone to lose their hair early because of a disease, a fungal infection, or even an emotional disorder.

-We will examine what are the causes of hair loss, affecting not only men and women, but also children.
-Because everyone is exposed to the causes of hair loss.
+We will examine the causes of hair loss, which affect men, women, and children, but everyone can suffer from the causes of hair loss.

 Then, we will consider other conditions and diseases that also contribute to hair loss or thinning hair in all groups.
-If you want to see the main factors behind hair loss, then you must read Causes Behind Hair Loss.
+If you want to see the main factors behind hair loss, you must read Causes Behind Hair Loss.

-As stated in U.S. National Library of Medicine, the condition has other names, as androgenic alopecia, male pattern alopecia, and pattern baldness.
+The U.S. National Library of Medicine states that the condition has other names, such as androgenic alopecia, male pattern alopecia, and pattern baldness.

 In some men occurs gradually, as they are getting older.
 The signs of male pattern baldness are bald spots and a receding hairline.

-Another reason why most men lose their hair, is an imbalance of an androgen male hormone called testosterone.
+Another reason most men lose their hair is an imbalance of a male androgen hormone called testosterone.

-The imbalance occurs when the testosterone converts into DHT, or 5a-dihydrotestosterone.
-In men, DHT causes the hair follicles to shrink, regress, and die, resulting in premature balding.
+The imbalance occurs when the testosterone converts into DHT or 5a-dihydrotestosterone.
+DHT causes hair follicles to shrink, regress, and die in men, resulting in premature balding.

-The causes of hair loss in women vary, being the most common a hereditary condition called female pattern baldness, or androgenetic alopecia.
-While in some men's hair loss occurs gradually, as they are getting older, in women becomes visible as thinning hair.
+The causes of hair loss in women vary, being the most common hereditary condition called female pattern baldness or androgenetic alopecia.
+While in some men's hair loss occurs gradually, as they are getting older, in women become visible as thinning hair.

-Androgenetic alopecia is also one of the causes of hair loss, triggered by the ovary, or pituitary gland tumors, because it is caused by the secretion of the androgen hormone, and that causes hair loss in women.
+Androgenetic alopecia is also one of the causes of hair loss, triggered by the ovary or pituitary gland tumors because the secretion of the androgen hormone provokes it, and that causes hair loss in women.